mitchellvitez/vaultddev/README.md

 # Vaultd website

-The stuff that powers vaultdstorage.com, in less than half a megabyte (As of February)
+The stuff that powers vaultdstorage.com, in less than half a megabyte (as of February)

 ## How to edit